Lipsi - Kastelorizo

 Ferries to Dodecanese Islands

 There is usually one weekly sailing from Lipsi to Kastelorizo.
-Blue Star Ferries provides the ferry from Lipsi to Kastelorizo.
+Hellenic Seaways provides the ferry from Lipsi to Kastelorizo.
+Lipsi Kastelorizo ferries cost between $116 and $121, depending on ticket details.
+Prices exclude any service fees.
 Ferry timetables change seasonally, use our Deal Finder to get tickets, pricing, schedules and availability.

-Ferries from Lipsi to Kastelorizo sail in around 12 hours 45 minutes.
-The fastest ferry is approximately 12 hours.
+Ferries from Lipsi to Kastelorizo sail in around 13 hours 35 minutes.
 Ferry duration can vary by ferry provider and can be impacted by weather conditions.

-There is 1 weekly sailing from Lipsi to Kastelorizo provided by Blue Star Ferries.
+There is 1 weekly sailing from Lipsi to Kastelorizo provided by Hellenic Seaways.

-On average the Lipsi Kastelorizo ferry is $235*.
-The cheapest Lipsi Kastelorizo ferry prices start from $235*.
-The average price for a foot passenger is $235*.
+The price of a ferry from Lipsi to Kastelorizo typically range between $116* and $121*.
+On average the Lipsi Kastelorizo ferry is $116*.
+The cheapest Lipsi Kastelorizo ferry prices start from $116*.
+The average price for a foot passenger is $116*.

 The distance between Lipsi to Kastelorizo is approximately 207 miles (334km) or 180 nautical miles.